 34. Replace AA Batteries With AAA Batteries

-Don’t have AA batteries when SHTF hits, but have only AAA batteries?
-Well, you can replace AA with AAA batteries through balling up aluminum foil and cover it into the space inside a battery compartment.
+Don’t have AA batteries when SHTF happens, only AAA batteries?
+Well, you can replace AA with AAA batteries .
+Ball aluminum foil and stick it into the space inside a battery compartment.
 AAA and AA batteries both have an output of 1.5 volts.
 They only differ in amperage and in a gadget like a flashlight or weather radio, this isn’t a thing you need to be concerned about.

 Or check out my favorite product that gives you battery power for life!
 Buy it here.

 35. DIY Survival Lantern

 An empty soda or beer can joined with candles makes an excellent lantern in a survival situation.
 Don’t trash your soda or beer cans again.
 They are very helpful!

 36. Use A Tarp And A Pile Of Lightweight Branches For A Makeshift Raft

-Need to navigate a lake or river without drowning, freezing, or eaten by alligators?
-Spread a tarp and stack lightweight branches in the middle, then cover the endings and fasten the whole raft with string or paracord.
+Need to navigate a lake or river without drowning, freezing, or getting eaten by alligators?
+Spread a tarp and stack lightweight branches in the middle.
+Then, cover the ends and fasten the whole raft with string or para-cord.

 37. Improvised Spear Head Or Arrow

-Use your old circuit board to create a super easy yet an effective makeshift spearhead or arrow.
+Use your old circuit board to create an effective makeshift spearhead or arrow.
 It is something you can pair with your makeshift bow.

 38. Crisco Can Improvised Candle

 Create an improvised candle out of a Crisco can by adding a wick and voila!
 A candle.
 It can even last longer than your typical wax candle.

 39. Snack Chip Fire Starter

 In addition to being highly addictive and delicious, Doritos and other snack chips are highly flammable.
-If you are outdoors and got some snack ships, don’t savor it down to the last chip because you’ll never know when you’ll need a fire.
+If you are outdoors and got some snacks, don’t savor it to the last chip.
+You’ll never know when you’ll need a fire.

 40. Instant Rain Jacket From Garbage Bag

 Cut a few holes in your garbage bag to make a rain jacket in a jiffy.
 Well, you won’t win any fashion awards with this, but at least it can keep you dry.

 41. Eyeglasses As Tinder